Solanum

 DefinitionThis section has been translated automatically.

-Solanum (from Latin solar comfort, soothe, which indicates its medicinal properties), also called nightshade, is a genus in the nightshade family (Solanaceae).
-It is extensive with about 1500 species and represented almost worldwide.
+Solanum (from the Latin solar, to comfort, to soothe, which refers to its medicinal properties), also known as nightshade, is a genus in the nightshade family (Solanaceae).
+It has around 1500 species and is found almost worldwide.

-Many Solanum species are toxic to humans or have toxic parts.
+Many Solanum species are poisonous to humans or have poisonous parts.

-The cause of this toxic effect are various steroid alkaloids (e.g. solanine), which are used systemically as diuretics and anti-inflammatory (anti-eczematous) applications.
+The cause of this toxic effect are various steroid alkaloids, Solanum alkaloids (e.g. solanine), which are used systemically as diuretics and anti-inflammatory agents and externally as anti-inflammatory (anti-eczematous) applications.

 Authors